indigotree/coding-standards/README.md

 ## Deployment

 This project uses [Lerna](https://github.com/lerna/lerna), which is a  tool that optimises the workflow around managing multi-package repositories with git and npm.
-Most of the time, `lerna publish` is what you need to publish new packages.
+Most of the time, `npm run learna:publish` is what you need to publish new packages.